chtzvt/edsby_xss/README.md

 # Edsby XSS Proof-Of-Concept

 ~~Confirmed to work on Edsby instances with version numbers of at least 17431 and below (also seen as 1492092324).~~ **Update:** This vulnerability has been fixed in a patch rolled out to all Edsby instances as of June 2017, very shortly after disclosure.
-Many thanks to COreFour for their prompt response to the issue:)
+Many thanks to CoreFour for their prompt response to the issue:)

 ## Overview